WarStalkeR/FFU-BR/README.md

 possibility of minor mathematical operations (i.e. compare stat with 1% of another stat for example).
 2\.
 Implementation of option that prevents game from unpausing, even when you're queuing any interaction.
 3\.
 Remove strict `loot` tables check for modding entries only, to resolve redundant edge cases.
+4\.
+Improve shift-click inventory transfer - by default choose latest open container, but not ground.